dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

     in the `step1/Makefile`: you can check using `make check`.

 --------------------------------------------------------------------------
-#### step2: inject an attack into `step2/login` and `step2/compiler`
+#### step2: inject attacks into `step2/login` and `step2/compiler`

-In this second step we're going to inject trivial attacks into trivial `step2/login` and `step2/compiler` programs in the obvious way and check that these work.
+In this second step we're going to inject trivial attacks into the provided `step2/login.c` and `step2/compiler.c` programs in the obvious way and check that these work.
+These will not be self-replicating: we are just trying to get what the attack code looks like --- step 3 makes these self-replicate.

-As noted at the start of the lab: You can do all this on your own from the Thompson paper and ignore our code (as long as it checks out!).
+Again: As noted at the start of the lab: You can do all this on your own from the Thompson paper and ignore our code (as long as it checks out!).

 We give you:

-  - `login.c`: a dumb login program.
+  - `login.c`: a trivial, clean login program that has no attack.
-  - `compile.c`: a trivial "compiler" that just reading in a file and runs `gcc` on it.
+  - `compile.c`: a trivial clean "compiler" that just reads in a file and runs `gcc` on it.
+It has no attack.
-  - `trojan-compiler.c`: a copy of `compile.c` that you will modify to insert "attacks".
+  - `trojan-compiler.c`: a copy of `compile.c` that you will modify to insert attacks.

 What you should do:

-  1. Modify the `compile()` routine in `trojan-compiler.c` so that it scans its input for the start of the `login()` routine in `login.c`.
-     If it finds it, it should inject a backdoor that lets user `ken` in without a password.
-This is fairly easy/mechanical.

-  2. Similarly: modify the `compile()` routine in `trojan-compiler.c` so that it scans its input for the `compile()` routine in `compiler.c` and, if it finds it, injects a simple print statement that will print each time `compile` runs --- this is a simple placeholder for the final, subtle step in part 3.

-##### Make sure the repo code works.
+  0. Before modifying anything make sure the code works.
      When you run `make` you should see something like:

         % make
         gcc -Og -g -Wall login.c -o login